-online abuse of authority
+- The school recognises that both boys and girls can be vulnerable to Child Sexual Exploitation and as such ensure staff are alert to signs and indicators - The school recognises that there are various 'models' of CSE which include but not limited to: - o gangs and groups - o boyfriend/girlfriend model - o child on child - o familial - o online - abuse of authority - Where concerns are identified in relation to Child Sexual Exploitation the Luton Effective Support Framework will be consulted in order to ensure the child receives support at the earliest possible opportunity. - An Early Help multi agency response may be initiated from the school as the lead professional by completing an Early Help Assessment, or completing a Family Partnership referral through the Multi Agency Safeguarding Hub (MASH) - If a child is thought to be at risk of significant harm through child sexual exploitation a referral will be made to Children's Social Care. - Advice will be sought to establish if a National Referral Mechanism is appropriate.

-- Where concerns are identified in relation to Child Sexual Exploitation the Luton Thresholds Framework will be consulted in order to ensure the child receives support at the earliest possible opportunity. - An Early Help multi agency response may be initiated by completing an Early Help Assessment form and engaging with the Early Help Hub or Stronger Families Team.
-Where parental consent cannot be obtained, advice will be sought from the Early Help Hub. - If a child is thought to be at risk of significant harm through child sexual exploitation a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care. - In all cases, intelligence will be shared with Bedfordshire Police using the information sharing form which will also be copied to the Single Point of Contact for CSE within Luton Council.
+• In all cases, intelligence will be shared with Bedfordshire Police using the multi-agency information sharing form which will also be copied to the Multi Agency Safeguarding Hub (MASH).